7 Warning Signs of Your Partner’s Harmful Behavior in Therapy

 It takes tremendous courage to continue the healing process, especially when it seems as though you are the only one willing to do the necessary work to change.
 You are not alone.
 Having a good therapist partner with you in your struggles is the way breakthrough and lasting transformation happen.

-If you need help navigating through a difficult, painful relationship or you are experiencing toxic therapy, then I invite you to apply to work with Andrea one-on-one now.
+If you need help navigating through a difficult, painful relationship or you are experiencing harmful therapy, then I invite you to apply to work with Andrea one-on-one now.

 The photo accompanying this article was sourced from istock and is in the public domain.